kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

    `kubeadm init --apiserver-advertise-address=<private-master-ip>`

-2. When a worker node has been provisioned, add a flag to `/etc/systemd/system/kubelet.service.d/10-kubeadm.conf` that specifies the private IP of the worker node:
+2. When a master or worker node has been provisioned, add a flag to `/etc/systemd/system/kubelet.service.d/10-kubeadm.conf` that specifies the private IP of the worker node:

    `--node-ip=<private-node-ip>`